 Get To Know Your Neighbors Challenge

-Before we launch the Transition Streets project, we have to get to know our neighbors first!
+Before we launch a Transition Streets project, we have to get to know our neighbors first!
 And what better time than summer to get us outside, slowing down, grilling food, and fussing with our plants?

 Level 1: Meet 3 neighbors on your block you’ve never met before.